-Music is the medicine of both mind and soul and neuroscience proves it.
-Studies show that music can reduce anxiety and depression, lower blood pressure, and even help ease pain in some cases.
+Music is the medicine of both mind and soul—and neuroscience agrees.
+Studies show music can reduce anxiety and depression, lower blood pressure, and even help ease pain.

 Bob Marley once said, “One good thing about music, when it hits you, you feel no pain.”

-Music also improves sleep, mood, and memory, and enhances many brain functions such as learning and concentration.
-Music does not stimulate only certain brain areas; it stimulates your whole brain.
-It is considered a total brain workout.
+Music also improves sleep, mood, and memory, and enhances many brain functions, such as learning and concentration.
+Music stimulates not only certain brain areas; it stimulates your entire brain.
+It’s a total brain workout.

-Let’s take a closer look at some of the latest findings on how music affects your brain.
+Let’s look at some of the latest findings on how music affects your brain.

 Music, Stress & Depression